bichotll/FormValidationBundle/README.md

 [Full example](Resources/doc/fullExample.md)

 ##Last changes
+ - Added entity results from the FormView object (dataEntityChoice property)
+ - Added JMS Serializer as dependency to get the entity type value and parse it to json
  - Added value property.
 It has the value of the field.
  - Removed the possibility to get the class name from the data passed
  - Provide better and complete json example (from TODO)
+ - Create associated js parsers like ParsleyJs and js form generator script.
+(Out of project) (from TODO)
  - FIXED - Does not work with complex forms. (from Known errors)
  - More unit testing (from TODO)
  - General info of form added